Lucasnar/competitive-programming/README.md

 Alert: **There may be programs that are not completed and do not solve the problems they are related to.**

-Feel free to contact me should you have any questions.
+Feel free to contact me at *lucasnar@gmail.com* should you have any questions.